nirmoy/kubic-init/README.md

 # Description

-(A proof-of-concept of) a "init" container for CaaSP.
+(A proof-of-concept of) a "init" container for Kubic.

 # Development